 If you look into the mirror and it reflects a tired and fatigued appearance instead of the healthy energetic person that you are, a Blepharoplasty should provide you the rested and refreshed look you desire.
-Bags under the eyes and drooping upper eyelids gives an aged appearance to the entire face If make up, creams and lotions no longer conceal these signs of eyelid ageing, it is time to consider eyelid surgery.
+Bags under the eyes and drooping upper eyelids gives an aged appearance to the entire face If makeup, creams, and lotions no longer conceal these signs of eyelid aging, it is time to consider eyelid surgery.
 Blepharoplasty is a surgical procedure to improve and rejuvenate the appearance of the upper and lower eyelids.

 What Blepharoplasty Can Improve: